-- More than 70 percent of LinkedIn members are outside the U.S
+- More than 70% of LinkedIn members are outside the U.S.

-- LinkedIn has over 30 Mn companies and 20 Mn active job listings
+- As of January 2021, LinkedIn has over 55 Mn+ companies listed and 14 Mn+ active job listings.

 - 61 Mn LinkedIn users are senior-level influencers and 46 Mn are in decision-making positions

-- Every 4 out of 5 members drive business decision on LinkedIn, through marketing strategies
+- Every 4 out of 5 members drive a business decision on LinkedIn, through marketing strategies.

-- LinkedIn sessions last an average 6:07 minutes
+- LinkedIn sessions last an average of 6:07 minutes.

-- Median number of connections is between 500 and 999
+- The median number of connections is between 500 and 999

-- LinkedIn app has been downloaded over 100 million times
+- The LinkedIn app has been downloaded over 100 million times.

-- Only 1% of users post content weekly, though 91% of executive use LinkedIn as a content source
+- Only 1% of users post content weekly, though 91% of executives use LinkedIn as a content source.